rust-lang/book/nostarch/chapter04.md

 > minimizing the amount of duplicate data on the heap, and cleaning up unused
 > data on the heap so you don’t run out of space are all problems that ownership
 > addresses.
 Once you understand ownership, you won’t need to think about the
-> stack and the heap very often, but knowing that managing heap data is why
+> stack and the heap very often, but knowing that the main purpose of ownership is to
-> ownership exists can help explain why it works the way it does.
+>  manage heap data can help explain why it works the way it does.

 ### Ownership Rules